reslp/reproducibility-workshop/day-1/exercise-4-git.rst

     $ git init
     Initialized empty Git repository ...

 It is generally also a good idea to set up git with your name and email address so that contributions to a repository can be attributed transparently.
-This can be done with the following commands.
-They will set the global settings of git, it is only necessary to do this once regardless of how many reporitories you initialize.
+This can be done with the following commands which will set the global settings of git.
+It is only necessary to do this once regardless of how many reporitories you initialize.

 More information `here <https://git-scm.com/docs/git-init>`_.